A term without any other syntax is interpreted as a match query for the term in the default field. The default field is

 "or" means the match query text would be treated like

-A match query is also demonstrated by means of the Java SDK, in Searching from the SDK.
+A demonstration of the match query using the Java SDK can be found in Searching from the SDK.